Aiming for industry-leading performance

 Note: Scope 1 and 2 GHG emissions and methane emissions increased in 2022 compared to 2021 primarily driven by the acquisition of RimRock and Validus, as well as an uptick in combustion-related emissions.

-• Issued our updated 2023 Climate Change Assessment Report aligned with the Task Force on Climate-related Financial Disclosures (TCFD) recommendations.
+• Issued our updated 2023 Climate Change Assessment Report informed by the Task Force on Climate-related Financial Disclosures (TCFD) recommendations.

 WATER